 “I needed to stop what was going on between my ears as far as all the thinking, all the emotions, just the hyper-vigilance, all this that was going on.
 And all my tools in the toolbox weren’t working,” Spooner recalled.

 Spooner tried praying, meditation, and was part of a support group, but nothing seemed to help.
-He looked at his pistol, and knew it would turn off what was happening in his mind.
-Fortunately, he had a moment of clarity, and didn’t pick up the gun.
+He looked at his pistol, and felt it would turn off what was happening in his mind.
+Fortunately, he had a moment of clarity and didn’t pick up the gun.